nakkaya/ferret/readme.md

     (defn inc-int [] "__result =  NEW_NUMBER(i++);")

-It is assumed to be a native function string is takes as C++ code.
+It is assumed to be a native function string it is taken as C++ code.
 You can then use it like any other ferret function.

     (while (< (inc-int) 10)
       (print 1))

+## Implementation Notes

+   Ferret is functional.
+The code it produces does not include any black magic it is simple C++.
+There is only one GCC trick in the code other than that it should support any compiler.